rvalles/optromloader/README.md

 ## Caveats
 * ROM size cannot be over 64KB (one 8086 segment).
+* Option ROMs that make assumptions about their base address may not work.
 * Hardcoded to use the first floppy drive.

 ## Author